zubinchopra/portaldocs/portal-sdk/templates/portalfx-onboarding.md

    Once your service name is finalized, request to have your extension registered in all environments.
 Once deployed to DOGFOOD (aka DF), contact the Fx team to request that it be enabled (if applicable).
-Your extension will be enabled in production once all exit criteria have been met.
+Your extension will be enabled in production once all production-ready metrics have been met.
   <!-- TODO:  deprecate the preceding    section of this document by removing it.
 It has been  replaced by portalfx-extensions-forDevelopers-procedures.md  -->

   <!-- TODO:  deprecate the following   section of this document by removing it.
 It has been  replaced by      portalfx-extensions-configuration-overview.md  -->